neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Sure, you be suffering from some form of mental illness and yes, you are very much an addict
-- but that doesn't mean there's anything wrong with you per-say.
+- but that doesn't mean there's anything wrong with you per-se.

 If you can still breathe, if you can still eat, sleep and move your arms and legs
 - then you are fine.

 The fact that you're alive, conscious and reading this signifies that there is nothing wrong with you.

 Which is to say that being an addict isn't the end of the world.
 It's just a hurdle you're going to have to learn to overcome.

 Essentially, the problem is that you're not functioning effectively because you have an addiction.